burjoawl/burjoawl/README.md

 </h1>

 <p align="center">
-My name is Farhan, I'm a Geologist🌏 and a Data Scientist📝. <br>
+My name is Farhan, I'm a Data Scientist📝. <br>
 Currently improving the appearance of my Github and I'm also looking for work. <br>
 You can check my portofolio below 👇
 </p>